The Unique Challenge of Understanding My Middle Child

 Middle children… need I say more?
 It seemed my middle child revealed herself as such before her baby sister had even arrived.
 Scientists say birth order plays a part in personality development, but not necessarily in the way that you would think.
 Personality does not hinge solely on whether a child is born first or fifth.
 Instead, they say, it’s the roles siblings adopt that lead to differences in behavior.
 And as parents we tend to enforce these roles, whether we realize it or not.

-Middle children can be a little more challenging…to label.
-(See what I did there? 😉 ) This is because their personalities emerge in response to how they perceive themselves in relation to the next oldest sibling, birth order experts say.
+Middle children can be a little more challenging to label.
+This is because their personalities emerge in response to how they perceive themselves in relation to the next oldest sibling, birth order experts say.
 Middle children are usually the complete opposite of an older sibling in temperament and behavior (but not always), and they tend to be the most independent.
 If the older child is a parent-pleaser, you can almost bet your middle child is going to rebel for attention.
 To a middle child, older siblings reap all the rewards (or so it seems), and the baby gets away with murder.
 Because of this, the middle child will more than likely become an expert negotiator.

 Middle children may also gravitate towards friends over family because they often feel left out.
 As parents, it can be helpful to recognize and respect their need for peers — create opportunities in which your middle child can meet new friends, whether this be through play dates, school or church.
 Middle children sometimes feel like they always have to share their parents — carve out special time for your middle child to make her feel special.
 Heck, why not do this for all of your children?